List of Commands

 CREATE_RESULT

-This creates the new result from the exsisting result.
+This creates the new result from the existing result.

 CREATE_RESULT ,<New Result Name>, <Result A>, <Result B>, <Equation with A and B>